 If you’ve got tips to add, please share them in the comments.

 P.S.
-If you’re looking for more ways to avoid leftovers and waste, we’ve got a whole section of Handy Kitchen Tips.
+If you’re looking for more ways to avoid leftovers and waste, we’ve got a whole section of Kitchen Tips and Guides.
 You’ll find articles for How to Make Half a Cake Mix, How to Freeze Citrus, The Best Way to Store Fresh Herbs, and more!